-The Missouri Department of Natural Resources is happy to help the public and members of the media with questions related to the Gateway Vehicle Inspection Program.
-If you are unable to find the information you need on this website, please feel free to contact one of the department's staff below.
-We will respond to your questions as quickly as possible.
+The Missouri Department of Natural Resources is available to help the public and members of the media with questions related to the Gateway Vehicle Inspection Program.
+If you are unable to find the information you need on this website, contact one of the department's staff below.

 News releases from the Gateway Vehicle Inspection Program and news releases distributed by the Missouri Department of Natural Resources.